TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 ============

 Choose the page you want to delete, then click and drag it directly to the right.
-The `Delete` option displays and you can drop your page here.
+The :guilabel:`Delete` option displays and you can drop your page here.

 .. figure:: ../Images/DeletePage.png
    :alt: Drag a page to the right to delete it